jessamynsmith/image-to-text-chrome-extension/README.md

 ### Installation

-1. Go to the Releases tab and download the zip for the desired version.
+1. Go to the Releases tab and download the Source code zip for the desired version.
 1. Unzip the downloaded zip file.
 1. In your browser, go to [chrome://extensions/](chrome://extensions/)
 1. Ensure Developer Mode is on.